ebikt/dnslb/README.md

    * Some services use `gethostbyname` which probably does not use RFC3484 Rule 9, it is better to test your service in laboratory environment and/or study source code of your service.
+   * Note that implementation of Rule 9 in `getaddrinfo` differs for IPv4 and IPv6, and also for differrent versions of glibc.

 Note: mysql/mariadb uses `getaddrinfo`.